chrisakroyd/random-seedable/README.md

 ### PCG

-Permuted Congruential Generator (LCG) is again, a relatively simple generator that improves on the qualites of LCG by improving its randomness quality by increasing its state size and using only the most significant bits to produce the output.
+Permuted Congruential Generator (PCG) is again, a relatively simple generator that improves on the qualites of LCG by improving its randomness quality by increasing its state size and using only the most significant bits to produce the output.
 32 bits of output.